 Eating Disorders in Diabetes

 -- The first section of this topic is shown below --

-- Bulimia nervosa is characterized by a secretive cycle of binge eating (eating large amounts of food - more than most people would eat in one meal - in short periods of time) followed by purging (getting rid of the food and calories through vomiting, laxative abuse, or over-exercising).
+- Binge eating disorder is characterized by recurrent episodes of binge eating (eating large amounts of food - more than most people would eat in one meal - in short periods of time and a sense of loss of control over eating), without purging.